ruma/ruma/README.md

-# Matrix state resolution in Rust!
+# Matrix State Resolution in Rust!

 ```rust
 /// Abstraction of a PDU so users can have their own PDU types.